 Each year, hundreds of humpback whales come from the Northern Atlantic to the warm waters of the Dominican Republic to mate, birth and nurse their calves.
-They can be watched on guided Whale Watching tours in Samaná between January 15 and March 15.
+They can be watched on guided whale watching tours in Samaná between January 15 and the end of March.

 Humpback whales are the most active species of whale in the Atlantic.
 It is a unique opportunity to observe them in their natural habitat; an impressive nature experience to witness them flippering, tail lobbing and breaching or to listen to the male humpbacks singing.